pearlxcore/PS4-PKG-Tool/README.md

 # How to use Remote Package Installer feature

+This only compatible with any PS4 firmware capable running Flatz's Remote Package Installer app.
+Splitted update PKG is not supported at this moment.

 - Open program settings.
 - Set PC and PS4 IP address.
 - Install node.js and http-server module.